 Robben Ford Clinic – Mixing Jazz with Blues Chords

-I absolutely LOVE Robben’s new album “Soul on Ten” and I’ve probably heard it 10 times this week alone.
+I absolutely LOVE Robben’s album “Soul on Ten”, it’s probably my favorite of all his recordings.
 I highly suggest you get it: